KIXR

-KIXR Kix Radio (1400 AM) is a radio station licensed to Provo, Utah.
+KIXR (1400 AM, "Kix Radio 1400 AM") is a radio station licensed to Provo, Utah.
 The station originates from a studio located in Orem, Utah.
 The station airs a talk radio format.

 KIXR also has a sister station, 96.7 KUTN.
 The station is owned by Sanpete County Broadcasting Co.

 History

 This station originally signed on as KCSU on November 23, 1947, and was owned and operated by Frank and Harold VanWagenen.
 The callsign changed to KIXX in 1958.
 The VanWagenens operated the station with studios and a transmitter at the edge of a golf course south of Provo until 1972 when it was sold to Mesa Broadcasting Corp., with headquarters in Grand Junction, Colorado.
 Former KOIL air personality Larry Cobb, was CEO of the 3-station chain, with sister stations in Grand Junction and Cheyenne, Wyoming.
 In early 1973 it became a country music station.
 The original country Program Director was Les Bagley, who later went on to WPOC in Baltimore, Maryland.

 In 1976, the station was sold again, this time to country music singer and songwriter Whispering Bill Anderson of Nashville, Tennessee.
 The call letters were changed to KFTN, which emphasized the frequency of 1400 ("FTN" was fourteen, abbreviated).
 While the station was owned by Bill Anderson, the official title of ownership was "Whisper Communications of Nashville, a division of Stallion Music."
 Stallion Music was Bill Anderson's music publishing company.

 The station again sold in 1981, still playing country, and changed its calls to KXYC on March 1, 1985.
 From May 1, 1985, to January 1, 1995, the station played nonstop Sunday music.
 On January 2, 1995, the station played show tunes, and then settled on soft adult contemporary music.
 The station has played the "Sounds of Sunday" for 20 years.

 The station changed ownership in 1986, while the station was still known as KXYC.
 Many listeners heard the call letters as KXYZ, so in 1987, the calls became KSRR.
 This last change took effect on October 1, 1987.

 The call sign KSRR was previously used by an FM rock music station operating at 96.5 MHz in Houston, Texas, up until October 15, 1986.
 That station is currently known as KHMX.

 In 2017, the station went silent after the original tower near I-15 collapsed, while owned by Zeta Holdings, LLC.
 The station was then sold to a Utah County-based company Lucky Dog Broadcasting on December 20, 2018.
 The sale was consummated on May 21, 2019.